rh-fieldwork/ceph-canary/README.md

     drwxrwxr-x.
 2 jangeles jangeles  159 Mar 26 15:04 prometheus-exporter
     -rw-rw-r--.
 1 jangeles jangeles 4933 Mar 26 15:04 README.md

 ### Step 2.
-Creating the namespace and service account
+Creating the namespace and service account.
 The default namespace for this project is ceph-canary.
 Unless necessary, we recommend using the default namespace.
 To use a different name for the namespace please follow the steps in Appendix A: How to Change the Name of the Namespace before continuing.

 - Log in as an admin user to the api server.